-Undergraduate students must have a GPA > 3.2 to be considered eligible for work in the Anderson Lab.
-Research is a supplemental activity that should complement academic work, and individuals who have not yet posted a strong semester have not demonstrated that they are ready to supplement their academics.
+Undergraduate students must have a GPA > 3.2 to be considered eligible for volunteering and engaging in research projects in the Anderson Lab.
+Research is a supplemental activity that should complement academic work, and posting a strong GPA demonstrates someone is ready to supplement their academics.